Here's a few basic things you can try

 Make Sure The Internet Works On Your Device

 Since FaceTime is one of the features on your device that requires connecting to the Internet, you must make sure your phone’s Internet actually works.
-If you’re in an area where you have spotty Internet or your WiFi router’s playing-up, you’ll need to fix it first before you can activate FaceTime.
+If you’re in an area where you have spotty Internet or your WiFi router’s acting up, you’ll need to fix it first before you can activate FaceTime.

 On an iOS device, though, you can reset the network settings and it might help you fix your network configurations.